Cartan subalgebras and the UCT problem, II: Invariant Cartan subalgebras and the UCT problem

 for the associated semilattice of idempotents.
-If $A$ is a C*-algebra and $\cS \subseteq A$ is an inverse semigroup of partial isometries in $A$, then we write $C^*(E)$ for the C*-subalgebra of $A$ generated by $E$.
+If $A$ is a C*-algebra and $\cS \subseteq A$ is an inverse semigroup of partial isometries in $A$, then we write $C^*(E)$ for the sub-C*-algebra of $A$ generated by $E$.
 We remark that in the literature $C^*(E)$ often denotes the universal C*-algebra of the semilattice $E$.
-However, there should be no confusion as the later object does not appear anywhere in this paper.
+However, there should be no confusion as the latter does not appear anywhere in this paper.